n3M3Z1Z/python_projects/README.md

 # python_projects
-python projects relatet to cybersecurity &amp; hacking
+python projects related to cybersecurity &amp; hacking

+Attention some files contain malicious content it its for educational purpuses only don't use them to couse any harm